 Even though the standard size is between 9 and 16 pounds, some adult dogs are much smaller than the AKC Standard.

-Called Chinese Imperial or Imperial Tzu, these smaller versions of the dog are not identified as a separate breed as may be the case in the Poodle. (i.e. Toy, Miniature, Standard), but are nonetheless miniature versions of the normal sized Shih Tzu dogs.
+You might see these smaller versions called Chinese Imperial or Imperial Tzu, but they are not identified as a separate breed as may be the case in the Poodle. (i.e. Toy, Miniature, Standard), but are nonetheless miniature versions of the normal sized Shih Tzu dogs.

 The known history of the breed breed dates back to antiquity.